SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 [^discussion]: We currently mark this variant defense as a `MAY`/`OPTIONAL` to apply; if implemented, implementers `MUST` adhere to the requirements specified in the defense.
 This is open for discussion.

 To maximize compatibility, this countermeasure imposes no new requirements on authorization servers compliant with the original OAuth 2.0 specification {{!RFC6749}}.
-This is essential for securing open ecosystem deployments, where clients may be integrated with numerous client configurations, and many authorization servers may not support the "Mix-Up Defense via Issuer Identification" defense described in {{Section 4.4.2.1 of !RFC9700}} (e.g., returning the issuer information via an `iss` parameter in the authorization response {{?RFC9207}}).
+This is essential for securing open ecosystems where clients may be integrated with numerous client configurations, and many authorization servers may not support the "Mix-Up Defense via Issuer Identification" defense described in {{Section 4.4.2.1 of !RFC9700}} (e.g., returning the issuer information via an `iss` parameter in the authorization response {{?RFC9207}}).

 To ease the development burden, compared to the "Mix-Up Defense via Distinct Redirect URIs" defense outlined in {{Section 4.4.2.2 of !RFC9700}}, this countermeasure does not require clients to manage issuer identifiers exclusively for mix-up defense.
 Instead, it relies on existing isolation boundaries that already serve the functional need of differentiating client configurations.
 This is essential for securing existing open ecosystem deployments, where clients may not keep track of issuer identifiers in the first place.

-Note that this countermeasure does not intend to redefine the concept of issuer (or issuer identifier) from an authorization server-specific identifier to be bound to client configurations.
-Nor does it invalidate the countermeasures described in {{Section 4.4.2 of !RFC9700}} and clarified in {{CountermeasureUpdate}}, which remain sufficient to mitigate mix-up attacks in open ecosystems.
+Note that this countermeasure does not intend to redefine the concept of issuer (or issuer identifier) from an authorization server-specific identifier to one bound to client configurations.
+Nor does it invalidate the existing countermeasures described in {{Section 4.4.2 of !RFC9700}} and clarified in {{CountermeasureUpdate}}, which remain sufficient to mitigate mix-up attacks in open ecosystems.
 Rather, this countermeasure MAY serve as an alternative defense.

 ### Client Configuration Confusion Attack {#ConfigConfusion}